Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-Gen-2-Backup/Setup.md

-## Raspberry Pi 2 — 6TB Backup Setup
+# Section 1) Raspberry Pi 2 — 6TB Backup Setup

 This guide walks through setting up a Raspberry Pi 2 as a backup system using a 6TB HDD with rsync.
 It assumes Windows for flashing and SSH from your PC.
 When completed, this will contain the setup method for the automated backup using rsync and the touch screen for the dashboard and photo display system.